-CAPS is a combined effort by Federal and State agricultural organizations to conduct surveillance, detection, and monitoring of agricultural crop pests and biological control agents.
-Survey targets include weeds, plant diseases, insects, nematodes, and other invertebrate organisms.
-In Tennessee, the CAPS program is coordinated from within the University of Tennessee Entomology and Plant Pathology Department.
+CAPS is a combined effort by Federal and State agricultural organizations to conduct surveillance, detection, and monitoring of agricultural crop, and forest pests.
+Survey targets may include insects, nematodes, plant diseases, weeds, and other invertebrate organisms.
+In Tennessee, the CAPS program is coordinated from within the Department of Entomology and Plant Pathology at the University of Tennessee, Knoxville.

 Invasive pests are of serious concern for Tennessee’s agriculture, forestry, and wildlife.
-Many educational resources are available from UT Extension, Protect Tennessee Forests, and the Tennessee Invasive Plant Council focused on protecting our native species.
+Many educational resources are available from UT Extension, Protect Tennessee Forests, Tennessee Invasive Plant Council, and Hungrypests.com focused on protecting our native species.

 What’s New